MiaadTeam/lesan/readme.md

-# `funql` is Simply a new way to create web servers
+# `FUNQL` is Simply a new way to create web servers

 ## What is FUNQL ?